The Faculty of Medicine offers graduate programs leading to master’s (MSc) and doctoral (PhD) degrees in several disciplines.

 The objective of the Pathology and Experimental Medicine collaborative program is to provide graduate students with the knowledge and skills to examine the basic mechanisms of disease pathology, and to develop new strategies for prevention and treatment.
 The degree awarded specifies the primary program and indicates “specialization: Pathology and Experimental Medicine.”

-The program operates within the framework of the general regulations of the Faculty of Graduate and Postdoctoral Studies (FGPS), which are posted on the FGPS website.
+The programs are governed by the general regulations of the Faculty of Graduate and Postdoctoral Studies (FGPS).

 The primary participating programs are:

-- The MSc in Cellular and Molecular Medicine of the Department of Cellular and Molecular Medicine.
+- The MSc and the PhD in Cellular and Molecular Medicine of the Department of Cellular and Molecular Medicine.

-- The MSc in Biochemistry of the Department of Biochemistry, Microbiology and Immunology.
+- The MSc and the PhD in Biochemistry of the Department of Biochemistry, Microbiology and Immunology.

-- The MSc in Microbiology and Immunology of the Department of Biochemistry, Microbiology and Immunology.
+- The MSc and the PhD in Microbiology and Immunology of the Department of Biochemistry, Microbiology and Immunology.

-- The MSc in Neuroscience of the Department of Cellular and Molecular Medicine.
+- The MSc and the PhD in Neuroscience of the Department of Cellular and Molecular Medicine.

 Search all research fields for members of the teaching staffThe professors included in the list below are members of the Faculty of Graduate and Postdoctoral Studies.
 This means that they are authorized to supervise or co-supervise theses.